andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 ### Devise

-Which might be a good choice, if you’re already using it.
+A reasonable choice, if you’re already using it for user authentication.

 ```ruby
 class User < ApplicationRecord